ngvuthdanh/FileIntegrityCheckerCPP/README.md

 # FileIntegrityCheckerCPP
-A C++ project to calculate and verify file integrity using SHA-256 hashing algorithm.
+A C++ project to calculate and verify file integrity usings SHA-256 hashing algorithm.